pu2clr/SI4735/examples/UNDER_CONSTRUCTION/SI473X_LilyGO_T5_ePaper/README.md

 5. On Arduino IDE, select __ESP32 Dev Module__
 6. Connect the LilyGO T5 ePaper board
 7. select the correspondent port (COM(X) or /dev/xxx.yyy )
-8. compile and upload the sketch
+8. Compile and upload the sketch